BuAshraf/Employee-Management-System/README.md

 1. **Start** the backend and frontend servers.

-2. Use the **web interface** to manage employees:
+2. Use the **web interface** to manage companies and employees:
-    - Add, view, search, update, or delete employees.
+  - Add, view, search, update, or delete companies and employees.
+  - Login with companyKey to access company-specific data.

 3. **Data storage**:
    Data is saved to **Excel** or **MySQL**, depending on your backend configuration.